 8.2.2 Parts Reuse and Replacement—Reuse engine components, except as noted in 8.2.7, and provided that they meet production tolerances as described in the Caterpillar Service Manual.

-8.2.3 Build-up Oils—For the head, main caps, and rod bolts, use Exxon Mobil 600N engine oil as the build-up oil.
-For the rest of the engine build, use Mobil EF-411 engine oil or test oil to lubricate the parts.
+8.2.3 Build-up Oils—For the head, main caps, and rod bolts, use Exxon Mobil 600N engine oil,9 as the build-up oil.
+For the rest of the engine build, use Mobil EF-411 engine oil16,9 or test oil to lubricate the parts.
 If test oil is used, the engine build is valid only for the respective test oil.

-8.2.4 Coolant Thermostat—Lock the enginecoolant thermostat open.
+8.2.4 Coolant Thermostat—Lock the engine-coolant thermostat open.